 Generously season short ribs with salt and pepper.
 Heat the oil in a large Dutch oven over medium-high heat.
 Once oil is hot, brown the short ribs on all sides.
 Once browned, remove from Dutch oven and set aside on a plate.

-Add onions, carrots, celery and garlic to the pot and cook until onions are soft.
-When the onions are soft, stir in the flour and tomato paste and cook for 2 minutes.
-Pour in wine and beef broth, then add the short ribs and any juices from the plate.
-Bring the mixture to a boil, and then add the herbs and bay leaf.
+Add onions, carrots, and celery to the pot.
+Season with salt, pepper, and tomato paste.
+Stir, and cook until vegetables start softening.
+When the vegetables start softening, add the garlic, stir, and cook until all vegetables are soft.
+Pour in wine then add the short ribs and any juices from the plate.
+Add beef broth until the short ribs are almost covered with liquid, but not entirely covered.
+Bring the mixture to a simmer, and then add the herbs and bay leaf.
 Cover and move to an oven preheated to 350ºF.

-Serve short ribs over mashed potatoes with sauce and cooked vegetables on top.
+Serve short ribs over mashed potatoes with sauce on top.
 Enjoy!